benjaminweymouth/WealthSimpleCaseStudy/README.md

 ## Endnotes
 <a name="myfootnote1">1</a>: Footnote content goes here <br/>
 <a name="myfootnote2">2</a>: Quote from Mission statement <br/>
+<a name="myfootnote3">3</a>: Quote from Mission statement <br/>
+<a name="myfootnote4">4</a>: Quote from Mission statement <br/>
+<a name="myfootnote5">5</a>: Quote from Mission statement <br/>
+<a name="myfootnote6">6</a>: Quote from Mission statement <br/>
+<a name="myfootnote7">7</a>: Quote from Mission statement <br/>
+<a name="myfootnote8">8</a>: Quote from Mission statement <br/>

 ## References

 * 8-10 (or more) sources are used and cited to get a thorough and cohesive view of the company’s domain, history and results.
 Sources are specifically quoted and referenced clearly and accurately to inform the case study.

-Porter, M. E. (2004). *Competitive Strategy, Techniques for Analyzing Industries and Competitors.* - Google Play (2021).
+Porter, Michael E. (2004). *Competitive Strategy, Techniques for Analyzing Industries and Competitors.* - Google Play (2021).
 Available at: https://play.google.com/books/reader?id=Hn1kNE0OcGsC&pg=GBS.PT15&printsec=frontcover (Accessed: 15 August 2021).

 OPM.
 (2019, October 24). *The Wealthsimple founders before Wealthsimple.* Retrieved August 17, 2021, from OPM Wire website: https://opmglobal.com/opmwire/wealthsimple-founders-before-wealthsimple/

+Perspective.
+(2018, February 15). *Wealthsimple’s connection to Huron University College* - Perspective.
+Retrieved August 20, 2021, from Perspective website: https://perspective.ca/wealthsimple-huron-university-college-london-ontario/

+‌Cbinsights. *Wealthsimple - Headquarter Locations, Competitors, Financials, Employees.*  Retrieved August 20, 2021, from Cbinsights.com website: https://www.cbinsights.com/company/wealthsimple

+‌WealthSimple.
+(2018, August 9). *Wealthsimple: The Story of Who We Are.*  Retrieved August 20, 2021, from Wealthsimple.com website: https://www.wealthsimple.com/en-ca/magazine/culture-manual

+‌Newswire.
+(2021, May 3). *Wealthsimple announces $750 million investment at a $5 billion valuation to build Canada’s leading consumer finance brand.* Retrieved August 20, 2021, from Newswire.ca website: https://www.newswire.ca/news-releases/wealthsimple-funding-announcement-q2-2021-866613230.html

+‌